Joshua Howe

 Division of History and Social Sciences

 Joshua Howe is Associate Professor of History and Environmental Studies.
-He teaches courses in American and world environmental history, the history of science, and American foreign policy, as well as in the interdisciplinary Environmental Studies junior seminar.
-In his research he investigates the intersections of science and environmental politics in both foreign and domestic contexts.
-His recent books, (University of Washington Press, 2014) and Making Climate Change History: Documents from Global Warming’s Past (University of Washington Press, 2017) explore the political history of climate change since the 1950s, and his work on climate change and the Anthropocene has also appeared in Environmental History, Historical Studies in the Natural Sciences, Climatic Change, as well as a number of edited volumes.
-In 2019, Josh was awarded the Ritter Memorial Fellowship from the Scripps Institute of Oceanography for his work on the history of atmospheric science.
-In his current work, Josh has begun to investigate relationships between American foreign policy and the distribution of heavy metals toxicity from the early 1950s through the second American war in Iraq.
+He teaches courses in U.S. and world environmental history, the U.S. West, and the history of U.S. foreign policy, as well as in the interdisciplinary Environmental Studies junior seminar.
+Much of his early research revolved around the science and politics of climate change, and in 2014 he published (University of Washington Press), followed by an edited collection called (University of Washington Press, 2017).
+Since 2016 he has also been engaged in a long-term research project investigating relationships among nature and natural resources, toxicity, and American foreign policy, with a primary focus on the environmental legacies of Cold War foreign policy on bodies and landscapes throughout the Cold War world.
+His forthcoming co-authored book with Marine Corps Veteran and 糖心vlog视频 MALS graduate Alexander Lemons, (W.W.
+Norton, 2025), explores the myriad toxic exposures among American military personnel during the global war on terror in a far-reaching reconceptualization of the violence of warfare.
 Josh holds a B.A. in history and creative writing from Middlebury College and a Ph.D. in history from Stanford University.
 From 2010-2012, he served as a postdoctoral fellow with the National Science Foundation’s John Tyndall Correspondence Project at Montana State University in Bozeman, Montana.
-He moved to Portland to take up his position at 糖心vlog视频 in the fall of 2012.
-Josh currently serves as chair of the History Department.
-He has also served twice as the chair of the Environmental Studies Program, first in 2015-16 and then from 2017-2019.
+He has been at 糖心vlog视频 since 2012.
+Josh currently serves as chair of the Environmental Studies Program, and served as the chair of the History Department from 2020-2022.
 When he is not in the classroom or the archives, you might see him skiing, surfing, riding bikes, or otherwise playing outside somewhere in the mountains of the greater northwestern U.S.